squaresLab/security-repair-benchmarks/docs/darjeeling_from_scratch.md

 python3.9 -m pip install --user pipenv pipenv install
 ~~~
-If this fails, log out and log back in again, then rerun:
+If this fails, log out and log back in again, then rerun in `security-repair-benchmarks`:
 ~~~
 pipenv install
 ~~~